MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-wls
 ---

-# Configure passwordless database connection using Azure Oracle WebLogic marketplace offers
+# Configure passwordless database connections for Java apps on Oracle WebLogic Servers

-This article shows you how to configure passwordless database connection in Azure Oracle WebLogic Server offers with the Azure portal.
+This article shows you how to configure passwordless database connections for Java apps on Oracle WebLogic Server offers with the Azure portal.

 In this guide, you'll: